BreatheTaichi/protopla.net/README.md

 Gamepad must be activated on the course screen or it won't work.

 When a gamepad is connected and player hits escape, the sound plays but the game engine still runs.
-Menu should show and
+Menu should show and game engine should stop.

 Course menu doesn't reset on screen resize.